(647) 372-0577 5399 Eglinton Ave W, Suite 204, Etobicoke, ON M9C 5K6 Client Login

 Anxiety is the body's stress response — racing heart, shallow breathing, scanning thoughts — turned on at the wrong volume or in the wrong context.
 It's a normal mechanism that's become unhelpful.
 The clinical line between everyday worry and an anxiety disorder is roughly: persistent for six months or more, hard to control, and interfering with work, relationships, or sleep.

-What is a panic attack and is it dangerous?
+Is a panic attack dangerous?

 What kind of therapy is best for anxiety?